Group One Betting Guide

 Best Champagne Stakes bookmakers

-The race has taken somewhat of a backseat after the fanfare of The Championships, but any bookmaker which takes itself seriously has markets up at least a week in advance of the race.
+The race has taken somewhat of a backseat after the fanfare of The Championships, but any online bookmaker which takes itself seriously has markets up at least a week in advance of the race.

 Betting on the Champagne Stakes